What To Do When Students Talk Too Much

 Teachers often ask “what do I do about the students who talk all the time?” or ‘what do I do about the students who never listen?”

 When classroom behaviour feels as though it is getting out of hand it may be time to go back to the drawing board, regroup, and reset the ground rules for the class.
-For how to set up the game to win see here.
+For more on this, take a look at how to set up the game to win.

 If you consider problem behaviour as a lack of skill, in much the same way students may lack literacy or numeracy skills, this can give you clues as to the most effective approach:

 1. Assess the current situation.
 Discuss student behaviour with the class and provide an opportunity for students to say how they are affected by the current situation, and let students know how you feel.
 For more tips read here.